Cam-4587/TechTalk/README.md

 + Back on Heroku in 'Config Vars' remove the <strong>DISABLE_COLLECTSTATIC : 1</strong> key/value pair.
 + Select 'Deploy' on the navigation menu and in the 'Deployment method' section select Github, enter your repository and select 'Connect'.
-+ At the bottom of the page in the Manual deploy section click 'manual deploy' and once it has finshied loading select 'open app'.
++ At the bottom of the page in the Manual deploy section click 'manual deploy' and once it has finished loading select 'open app'.

 # Testing